-Today, two emails on exactly the same issue from two pastors in the United States, one from the Midwest and one from Texas:
+Today, two emails on exactly the same issue of an honorarium for weddings came from two pastors in the United States, one from the Midwest and one from Texas:

-Pastor #1: Sure glad you wrote that article on honoraria.
+Pastor #1: Sure glad you wrote that article on honorarium.

 I had a couple sign a covenant for five premarital sessions and they agreed to a hundred dollars for the honorarium.
 So we went through the counseling sessions, the rehearsal and dinner, the wedding and reception.
 The husband (not connected to the church) and his wife gave me a thank you card with 25 dollars in it and called it “your tip.”
 The lay minister for whom I did the wedding (upon hearing the story) immediately gave me 75 dollars to pay the difference.